 “A musician must make music, an artist must paint, a poet must write, if he is to be at peace with himself.
 What a man can be, he must be.
 This is the need we may call self-actualization… It refers to man’s desire for fulfillment, namely to the tendency for him to become actually in what he is potentially.
 This tendency might be phrased as the desire to become more and more what one is, to become everything that one is capable of becoming.”

 The need for personal growth is present throughout a person’s life.
 For Maslow, a person is always “becoming” and never remains static.
-Self-actualization is an ongoing process in which a person’s capacities are fully, creatively, and happily utilized.
+It is an ongoing process in which a person’s capacities are fully, creatively, and happily utilized.
 Through personal growth, a person is able to accomplish great things, building upon confidence, competence, and abilities.
-Eventually, in self-actualization, a person comes to find a meaning to life that is important to them.
+Eventually, a person comes to find a meaning to life that is important to them.

 Maslow believes there are two processes necessary for self-actualization: